collective/collective.z3cform.datagridfield/README.txt

 -------

 The data can be stored as either a list of dicts or a list of objects.
+If the data is a list of dicts, the value_type is DictRow.
-In both cases the schema content type is 'schema.Object'.
+Otherwise, the value_type is 'schema.Object'.

 If you are providing an Object content type (as opposed to dicts) you must provide your own conversion class.
 The default conversion class